 Barrel Blazers and More

-Barrel Blazers are a good option when it comes to more uniform coverage of drums.
+Barrel Blazers and barrel blankets are a good option when it comes to more uniform coverage of drums.
 They retain heat and keep the warmth of the foam evenly distributed, mitigating the possibility of cold spots.
 Heated hoses are an ideal addition to drum heaters – while material in the drum is staying warm, heated hoses keep material temperatures regulated until it reaches the spray gun.

 Of course, there are supplemental solutions that include keeping your spray hose in good condition and keeping the hose and the drum elevated off of cold floors or snow, so that warm air can enter underneath.